-If you are traveling by car, the A1 autostrada runs between Rome and Milan and the trip can be made in about 5 1/2 hours.
-Driving in Rome and Milan is not recommended, however, and the city centers are off limits to non-resident drivers.
-If you're arriving by car, try to choose a hotel that has parking and is not in the historic center.
+If you are traveling by car, the A1 autostrada, or highway, runs between Rome and Milan and the trip can be made in about five and a half hours—although traffic in both cities can dramatically increase the driving time.
+Driving in Rome and Milan city centers is not recommended and in many cases not allowed unless you're a resident.
+If you're arriving by car, try to choose a hotel that has parking and is not right in the historic center.

 Driving in the cities is a headache, but the route itself is easy.
 Not only are Italian highways well-maintained, but you'll also be driving through the gorgeous Tuscan countryside.
 If you're in a hurry to get to Milan you can drive straight through, but the best way to take advantage of having a car is to stop along the way and enjoy the road trip.
 You'll drive right through Florence, Bologna, and countless quaint Italian towns that are worth your time.

 Italian highways do use tolls based on the total number of kilometers you've driven, and since the drive from Rome to Milan is almost half the length of the entire country, expect to pay about 40 to 45 euros when you exit.
 You can pay by credit card, but foreign cards aren't always accepted, so it's a good idea to have euros on hand just in case.